This document outlines the best-practices as well as the limitations you have to be aware when importing a Figma document into PRESENTA Template.

 Understanding the differences if key to get the most out of both tools.

-Following the above TL;DR list is pretty much what you need in order to design your own PRESENTA Template.
+Following the above TL;DR list is pretty much what you need in order to design your own PRESENTA Template, the following, in-depth details with examples:

 Only elements within the Frame container are considered by the importer:

-This can be exploited to keep additional elements, annotations or other element versions around the Frame without affecting the import process.
+This is a feature.
+You can exploit it to maintain additional elements, annotations or other not-used elements around the Frame without affecting the import process.

 Text boxes have to be in the root level of the Frame in order to be dynamic.

-By mention an element “in root level of the Frame” means that it can’t be in groups, components or nested frames
+By mention an element “in root level of the Frame” means that it cannot be in groups, components or nested frames

 Text in groups/components/nested-frames will be converted as static graphic elements